D4dx-backend/ward-management/ward-management-system/PROJECT_SUMMARY.md

 3. **Ward Management**
    - CRUD operations for wards
-   - Assignment of ward admins
+   - Assignment of Ward Incharges

 4. **Form Management**
    - Creation and management of form templates